-CONDITION: Given a Field Operating Guide (FOG) manual, PPE, a structural collapse tool

-Window/Door Shore following FOG skill steps and AHJ protocols.
+CONDITION: Given a Field Operating Guide (FOG) manual, PPE, a structural collapse tool kit, 2-3 member team, materials (wood) provided by the AHJ, construct a Window/Door Shore following FOG skill steps and AHJ protocols.

 - Wear appropriate PPE - Identify hazards and establish safety zones - Survey, remove finishes (if required) and debris - Perform load calculation - Measure and cut the sole plate and header to the proper length, deducting the width of the wedges to be used - Make header 1" deep for every foot of opening (4x4 minimum) - Have structures specialist (StS) design a header for an opening over 4 feet wide - Measure and cut the posts to the proper height - Place the header on top of the sole plate - To determine post height, place the end of the tape measure on top of the header where the posts are to be installed and slide the tape up to the bottom of the structural element to be shored.
 Deduct the thickness of the wedges to be used.
 (Use the shorter of the two measurements) - Install the sole with a set of wedges at one end and tap them together simultaneously until the sole is tight - The sole should be as level as possible: use shims as necessary under the sole plate - Install the header with a set of wedges at the opposite end of the sole and tap them together until the header is tight - The header should be as level as possible (use shims as necessary above the header)